-Building on the online series originally launched in 2021, NACUBO will again offer a biweekly series exploring endowment fundamentals in 2023—tackling tough questions about asset management and sharing the latest information on key issues that affect endowment investing, spending, and governance.
+In conjunction with the release of the 2023 NACUBO-Commonfund Study of Endowments and in celebration of the 50th anniversary of NACUBO’s endowment study, NACUBO will again offer a biweekly series exploring endowment fundamentals in 2024—tackling tough questions about asset management and sharing the latest information on key issues that affect endowment investing, spending, and management.
 Over the course of this six-session series, thought leaders from leading investment companies, the higher education sector, and other stakeholders will share their expertise on current trends and challenging topics.

 Please note you can only earn credit for attending the program live.
 Each individual must register and attend separately to earn credit.